tari/83pa28d/lesson/day15.md

 All of the multiplication and division routines that have been presented will only calculate correct results if the inputs are unsigned.
 To perform a signed operation takes a little more work, but fortunately the same routines can be used.
-And hey, you don't need to code for an overflow of A when dividing.
-Bonus!
+A bonus with these routines is that you don't need to allow for an overflow of A when dividing.

 1. Take the absolute value (i.e. negate if the sign bit is set) of both inputs.